 Primed for use with audio devices, this Bluetooth transmitter features A2PD technology, which should improve the audio quality as opposed to a regular Bluetooth transmitter.

-Combing a decent 30ft range with high quality audio, this Bluetooth transmitter is a good buy if you’re looking to fire your music across from the lounge to the garden.
+Combing a decent 30ft range with high-quality audio, this Bluetooth transmitter is a good buy if you’re looking to fire your music across from the lounge to the garden.

-Rated highly among users, people commend the sound quality and ease of use, however many mention that the battery doesn’t last as long as stated, and you have to unplug it from your device if you’re looking to use it without the Bluetooth hook up, as there's no on/off switch.
+Rated highly among users, people commend the sound quality and ease of use, however many mentions that the battery doesn’t last as long as stated, and you have to unplug it from your device if you’re looking to use it without the Bluetooth hook up, as there's no on/off switch.

 With a range of 150ft, this Bluetooth wireless transmitter and receiver is the ideal buy for larger homes, or those looking to branch their system across several rooms.

-Sometimes, listening to the radio as you cruise down the M3 just doesn’t cut it, but by using devices like this Bluetooth FM transmitter, you can use radio waves to listen to your own music – all you need to do is hook up your phone via the USB port and programme the device to a spare radio frequency.
+Sometimes, listening to the radio as you cruise down the M3 just doesn’t cut it, but by using devices like this Bluetooth FM transmitter, you can use radio waves to listen to your own music – all you need to do is hook up your phone via the USB port and programme the device to a spare radiofrequency.
 You can also use the device to make safe and legal hands-free calls, and it will also charge your device up when it’s plugged in.

 This portable Bluetooth transmitter features the latest Bluetooth technology and should fare well when you're hooking up devices over long distances.
 With Avantree boasting that you shouldn't experience any sound delay, this is the ideal buy if you’re looking to hook up your TV to your sound system.
-Offering up 7 hours’ worth of power, this battery powered Bluetooth transmitter is convenient to use and will connect automatically to a device once it’s been paired.
+Offering up to 7 hours’ worth of power, this battery-powered Bluetooth transmitter is convenient to use and will connect automatically to a device once it’s been paired.

 The transmitter also has the ability to hook up to two speakers at the same time - great if you’re throwing a party, and with 10 hours of battery life, rather than just 7, you can be pretty certain that it’ll last the entire duration of your soirée.